input-output-hk/marlowe/response-to-audit-report.md

 >
 > This lemma seems like the main result of this file.
 Assuming it is an important result, we recommend writing it as a `theorem` rather than a `lemma`.

-We agree on the observation, will likely promote to theorem in the future
+We agree on the observation, and will likely promote it to theorem in the future.

 ### 2.3.29 Inconsistent style with assumptions *(Severity: Low)*